 We’ve spoken about the buyer’s journey before, but it’s important enough that it bears repeating.

-The buyer’s journey, simply put, is the series of steps that a potential customer goes through in order to make a purchase.
-This is true of every purchase, whether it’s a tube of toothpaste or a new car — the process just manifests a little differently.
+The buyer’s journey, simply put, is a series of steps that a potential customer goes through in order to make a purchase.
+This is true of every purchase, whether it’s for a tube of toothpaste or a new car — the process just manifests a little differently.
+The content you create will vary, depending on which stage of the buyer’s journey you’re hoping to reach people in.

 The awareness stage is where you use your storytelling to turn strangers into visitors.
 In essence, it’s about letting them know you exist at all.
 People at this stage in the process aren’t ready to make a purchase, nor are they even shopping around — in fact, they might not even know that they have a problem that needs to be solved.